 The season started quickly with teams arriving early and getting their acclimation trips in by early May.
 They were assuming a "normal" season with first summits around May 15.
 But the Jet just sat there.
 It didn't move and when it did, it came back so quickly that the 3-day window never materialized.
 So the climbers sat in base camps.
 Some went down valley to enjoy the rich air and sleep on real beds, some went on sight seeing trips to nearby Monasteries and other just sat there.
 But they entertained themselves with chess games, concerts, hockey games and swap meets.
 These climbers are creative if nothing else!

 Continue reading about Everest in 2005

 Everest 2006 Coverage

-and teams on the north took advantage of it by aggressively fixing the ropes to the
+But by early April base camp on both sides were established and teams got settled in.
+However there was a huge surprise for this season!
+The weather was spectacular and teams on the north took advantage of it by aggressively fixing the ropes to the summit (and beyond!).

 Continue reading about Everest in 2006

 Everest 2007 Coverage

 The season started early - late March - with the arrival of the huge IMG team closely followed by the Xtreme Everest Medical expedition into Nepal.
 Over on the north it seemed that Hollywood had moved to Tibet for April and May.